 The landscape associated with the site and surrounds is relatively flat and consists of agricultural land.
-The site is flanked by the R505 to the east and the R503 to the south west.
+The site is flanked by the R503 to the south west and R505 to the north east.
 The area to the south east is intensively farmed, including centre pivots.
 The area to the north west appears to be used for grazing (Figure 3.5).

-$^{7}$ The overview of the study area will be updated following the site visit during the Assessment Phase
+$^{^{7}}$ The overview of the study area will be updated following the site visit during the Assessment Phase

-Figure 3.5: Location Houthaalboomen North PV cluster
+Figure 3.5: Location Elandsfontein PV cluster